-This paper investigated the relationships between domestic macroeconomic fundamentals and Chinese financial performance.
-The test results suggest that, despite some important shortrun disconnects, a number of economic factors do have a long run equilibrium relationship with Chinese stock performance and that these relationships became stronger after the stock market crash of 2007.
-Chinese stocks have become more sensitive to changes of bank capital flows and responsive to changes of real economic factors such as exports and industrial production.
+This article investigated the relationships between domestic macroeconomic fundamentals and Chinese financial performance.
+The test results suggest that, despite some important short-run disconnects, a number of economic factors do have a long-run equilibrium relationship with Chinese stock performance and these relationships became stronger after the stock market crash of 2007.
+Chinese stocks have become more sensitive to changes of bank capital flows and responsive to changes of real economic factors, such as exports and industrial production.

 Even though macroeconomic variables helped explain financial performance better after 2007, China's impressive economic growth did not revive the stock market.
-This makes one suspect that the great stock boom during 2005-2007 had a substantial element of unsustainable bubble.
-In addition, financial reforms in China have been strictly controlled by the government and financial variables responded not only to demands of economic growth but also to changes in political constraints (Xu & Oh 2011).
+One suspects that the great stock boom during 2005-2007 had a substantial element of unsustainable bubble.

+In addition, financial reforms in China have been strictly controlled by the government, and financial variables responded not only to demands of economic growth but also to changes in political constraints (Xu and Oh 2011).
 Government policies often have substantial impacts on market performance.
-For example, since the vast majority of shares for companies listed on Chinese stock markets still remain state-owned, the news of a huge number of government shares coming onto the market has greatly depressed the stock price regardless of the country's strong economic performance (China Daily 2008).
+For example, since the vast majority of shares for companies listed on Chinese stock markets still remain state-owned, the news of a huge number of government shares coming onto the market has greatly depressed stock prices, regardless of the country's strong economic performance (China Daily 2008).
 Nonetheless, this test finds that over time the Chinese financial markets have become more responsive to economic fundamentals, as one would expect in a maturing market.
-Still there is considerable scope remaining for further improvements in the functioning of China's financial markets.
+Still, considerable scope remains for further improvements in the functioning of China's financial markets.